devronithomas/scrapper/README.md

      > * 3 = Popularity
      > * 4 = Newest First
 - Excel Sheet will be created and stored in the same location as script.
+- please turn on `wrap text` in excel to have a better look at the details captured.

 ## Libraries Used
 ```python